SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ---
 description: Learn how to implement request-per-second (RPS) based autoscaling in Seldon Core 2 using Kubernetes HPA and Prometheus metrics.
-This comprehensive guide covers custom metrics configuration, Prometheus Adapter setup, HPA manifest creation, and best practices for scaling ML models and inference servers based on inference load.
 ---

 # HPA Autoscaling in single-model serving